 It took the new bride’s lineage three generations to finally have an ah-ha moment in which they realized the way they had been cutting off their brisket ends before roasting was nonsensical.
 It took the visual of a pinwheel of paper taking over my office for me to have my ah-ha moment in which I realized my filing system needed an overhaul.
 You see, my filing system had worked well for years but I forgot to re-evaluate it as my business grew, the number of companies I purchased from increased, and the papers coming into my house tripled along with my household.
 Thanks to the accumulation of annoyances at the start of the year, my inefficient system stared me right in the face and dared me to change my ways.

 As a small business owner, you always have to look for creative solutions to improve the way you operate your business.
 Your business is constantly changing and it might be time for a complete system overhaul but start small.
-Evaluate the areas which you know are underperforming or systems which have proven to inefficient.
+Evaluate the areas which you know are underperforming or systems that have proven to be inefficient.
 A slight change in operations could make a world of difference in your business!